The 64-bit version of SIR is available for Windows and has been tested on Windows 10 and Windows 11.

 To use a different Fortran compiler, pass it as the first argument:

-After a successful build, the executable is located at /opt/sir-2.0.0/bin/sir.
-Add it to your
+After a successful build, the executable is located at /opt/sir-xx.yy.zz/bin/expo, where xx.yy.zz should be replaced with the version number of the downloaded release.
+Add it to your PATH:

 To make this permanent, append the line to your ~/.bashrc or ~/.profile.